 - Featherweight (sub 200 g): This category would cover all the featherweight - almost disposable - ski, race and high altitude harnesses, a harness that probably just sneaks in over the minimum strength.
 These are really specialist and are for climbers who are willing to make big compromises for performance (or else get them for free).

 What category your harness is in, as well as its construction and what it’s made of, will give you an idea of how long your harness will last.

-My own experience of both using and selling harnesses is most climbers, who climb every week, and have a medium weight harness, should replace their harness every three years, and five years with minimal use.
-If you’re using lightweight and featherweight harnesses then you should half that, but if you only save it for best, then replace it after ten years (a ski harness might only get one months use in ten years).
+My own experience of both using and selling harnesses is most climbers, who climb every week and have a medium weight harness, should replace their harness every three years, and five years with minimal use.
+If you’re using lightweight and featherweight harnesses then you should half that, but if you only save it for best, then replace it after ten years (a ski harness might only get one month of use in ten years).